Military science: Recruitment and retention

-In an all volunteer military, the armed forces relies on market forces and careful recruiting to fill its ranks.
+In an all-volunteer military, the armed forces relies on market forces and careful recruiting to fill its ranks.
 It is thus, very important to understand factors that motivate enlistment and reenlistment.
 Service members must have the mental and physical ability to meet the challenges of military service and adapt to the military's values and culture.
 Studies show that enlistment motivation generally incorporates both self-interest (pay) and non-market values like adventure, patriotism, and comradeship.

 Veterans

-The study veterans or members of the military who leave and return to the society is one of the most important subfields of the military and society field of study.
+The study of veterans or members of the military who leave and return to the society is one of the most important subfields of the military and society field of study.
 Veterans and their issues represent a microcosm of the field.
 Military recruits represent inputs that flow from the community into the armed forces, veterans are outputs that leave the military and reenter society changed by their time as soldiers, sailors, marines and airmen.
 Both society and veteran face multiple layers of adaptation and adjustment upon their reentry.

 The definition of veteran is surprisingly fluid across countries.
-In the US veteran’s status is established after a service member has completed a minimum period of service.
+In the US, veteran's status is established after a service member has completed a minimum period of service.
 Australia requires deployment to a combat zone.
-In the UK "Everyone who has performed military service for at least one day and drawn a day’s pay is termed a veteran."
+In the UK "Everyone who has performed military service for at least one day and drawn a day's pay is termed a veteran."
 The study of veterans focuses much attention on their, sometimes, uneasy transition back to civilian society.
 "Veterans must navigate a complex cultural transition when moving between environments," and they can expect positive and negative transition outcomes.
 Finding a good job and reestablishing a fulfilling family life is high on their resettlement agenda.

 Military life is often violent and dangerous.
 The trauma of combat often results in post-traumatic stress disorder as well as painful physical health challenges which often lead to homelessness, suicide, substance, and excessive alcohol use, and family dysfunction.
 Society recognizes its responsibilities to veterans by offering programs and policies designed to redress these problems.
 Veterans also exert an influence on society often through the political process.
 For example, how do veterans vote and establish party affiliation?
 During the 2004 presidential election veterans were basically bipartisan.
-Veterans who fought in Croatia’s war of independence voted for the nationalist parties in greater numbers.
+Veterans who fought in Croatia's war of independence voted for the nationalist parties in greater numbers.

 Reserve forces

 Reserve forces are service members who serve the armed forces on a part-time basis.
 These men and women constitute a "reserve" force that countries rely on for their defense, disaster support, and some day-to-day operations etc. In the United States an active reservist spends a weekend a month and two weeks a year in training.
-The size of a county’s reserve force often depends on the type of recruitment method.
+The size of a county's reserve force often depends on the type of recruitment method.
 Nations with a volunteer force tend to have a lower reserve percentage.